IndigoUnited/js-dejavu/README.md

 });
 ```

-Interfaces can extend other interfaces.
-They can also define static properties and functions signature.
+Interfaces can extend multiple interfaces.
+They can also define static functions signature.
+Be aware that all functions must obey it's base signature (see explanation bellow).

 ```js
 define(['path/to/EventsInterface', 'path/to/classify/Interface'], function (Interface) {